mhogomchungu/media-downloader/README.md

 4. The GUI offers a preset list of options to choose from to select what media entry offered by a url they want to download.

-5. The GUI offers an ability to change preset options or add new ones making it possible to use the GUI to automate any use case supported by youtube-dl
+5. The GUI offers an ability to change preset options or add new ones making it possible to use the GUI to automate any use case supported by youtube-dl.

 ![media-downloader.png](https://raw.githubusercontent.com/mhogomchungu/media-downloader/main/images/media-downloader.png)